cardflopper/boardgamerules/lost-legends.md

 ## Trophies

-### Challenge
+### Challenge trophy

 * When a monster is defeated, check the corresponding challenge trophy for that monster type.
 There are 3 cases:

 1. Trophy is unclaimed: The active player takes the trophy and 1 VP
-2. Trophy is owned by another player: If the active player equals other player, the active player takes trohpy and 1 VP
+2. Trophy is owned by another player: If the active player equals other player, the active player takes trophy and 1 VP
 3. Active player already has the trophy: nothing happens.

-### Collection
+### Collection trophy

 * When a monster is defeated, if the set collection requirements are met, the player is awarded the topmost trophy from the stack.
 * Players may only gain one trophy from each of the 6 stacks